1nsar/SecondBrain/README.md

-What if memories could last forever?
+🧠 SecondBrain – Where Memories Last Forever

-SecondBrain is an AI platform that optimizes users' daily information and preserves memories using written texts, photos, and videos through categorization.
+SecondBrain is an AI-driven platform that transforms how you store, retrieve, and monetize knowledge.
+By seamlessly organizing written texts, photos, and videos, SecondBrain ensures your memories and insights remain accessible forever.

-Main features include:
+🚀 Key Features

+🔗 Neural Memory Mapping
-*Neural Memory Mapping - AI connects memories like a neural network, creating searchable links between thoughts and experiences.
+AI connects your memories like a neural network, creating dynamic, searchable links between thoughts and experiences.

-*AI-Guided Memory Retrieval - Users can search memories by AI request (e.g., “Show me a happy moment”).
+🔍 AI-Guided Memory Retrieval
+Instantly recall any moment by simply asking: "Show me a happy memory" or "Find my best ideas from last year."

+💡 Dynamic Knowledge Monetization
-*Dynamic Knowledge Monetization - Professionals can package and sell their curated knowledge (brain data) and experiences as digital content.
+Turn your expertise into digital assets!
+Professionals can package and sell curated knowledge (brain data) as premium content.

+Coming Soon!